 Your Legal Obligations as a Gibraltar Landlord

-Owning a rental property in Gibraltar comes with legal maintenance obligations that you cannot ignore.
-The territory's housing regulations require landlords to maintain properties to a habitable standard, and failure to comply can result in fines, legal action from tenants, and difficulty with insurance claims.
+Owning a rental property in Gibraltar carries real legal weight.
+The Landlord and Tenant Act 1983 (updated 2013) sets the baseline: properties must be maintained to a habitable standard throughout the tenancy.
+Failure to comply can result in fines, legal action from tenants, and difficulties with insurance claims.

 Gas Safety